gyng/rcanary/README.md

     cd rcanary
     cargo run --release my_config.toml

 Configure settings and the targets to probe in the configuration toml passed in to the program.
-An example is in (`tests/fixtures/config.toml`)[tests/fixtures/config.toml].
+An example is in [`tests/fixtures/config.toml`](tests/fixtures/config.toml).

 ## Gmail
 SMTP configuration for Gmail can be found [here](https://support.google.com/a/answer/176600).
 Additional details on using Gmail SMTP can be found [here](https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server).
 You might also need to [enable less secure apps](https://support.google.com/accounts/answer/6010255?hl=en).
-The example `config.toml` has some defaults set for Gmail.
+The example [`config.toml`](tests/fixtures/config.toml) has some defaults set for Gmail.

 ## Docker